Durvalumab and Tremelimumab in Treating Patients with Relapsed or Refractory Germ Cell Tumors

 - Histologically confirmed diagnosis of GCT (nonseminoma or seminoma in men; non-dysgerminomas, dysgerminomas, or germinomas in women or patients with pineal gland GCT) at Memorial Sloan-Kettering Cancer Center (MSKCC) of any primary site (includes female GCT and intracranial GCT)

-- Patients must have progressed after at least one prior systemic therapy for GCT and meet one of the following criteria: * Patients with evidence of progressive or recurrent GCT after progression prior high dose chemotherapy (HDCT) treatment, defined as meeting at least one of the following criteria: ** Tumor biopsy of new or growing or unresectable lesions demonstrating viable GCT; in the event of an incomplete gross resection where viable GCT is found, patients will be considered eligible for this study ** Consecutive elevated serum tumor markers (HCG or AFP) that are increasing; increase of an elevated lactate dehydrogenase (LDH) alone does not constitute progressive disease ** Development of new or enlarging lesions in the setting of persistently elevated HCG or AFP, even if the HCG and AFP are not continuing to rise * Patients deemed not to be a candidate for or benefit from potentially curative HDCT or other curative treatment options defined as follows: ** Patients with inadequate renal function for HDCT ** Patients who have had 3 or more lines of prior chemotherapy ** Patients with late relapse (relapse > 2 years after last therapy) ** Patient with inadequate stem cell collection to move forward with HDCT ** Patients with significant medical or psychosocial comorbidities that are felt to be a contraindication to HDCT by the treating investigator * NOTE: There is no maximum number of prior treatments allowed * NOTE: Patients with clinically growing "teratoma" (normal declining tumor markers and radiographic or clinical progression) should be considered for surgery; in patients with rising tumor markers as their only evidence of disease progression where AFP is < 30 or HCG is < 15, alternate causes of increased levels of these markers should be ruled out; (e.g., hypogonadism by testosterone suppression of luteinizing hormone [LH], hepatitis, use of marijuana)
+- Patients must have progressed after at least one prior systemic therapy for GCT and meet one of the following criteria: * Patients with evidence of progressive or recurrent GCT after progression prior high dose chemotherapy (HDCT) treatment, defined as meeting at least one of the following criteria: ** Tumor biopsy of new or growing or unresectable lesions demonstrating viable GCT; in the event of an incomplete gross resection where viable GCT is found, patients will be considered eligible for this study ** Consecutive elevated serum tumor markers (HCG or AFP) that are increasing; increase of an elevated lactate dehydrogenase (LDH) alone does not constitute progressive disease ** Development of new or enlarging lesions in the setting of persistently elevated HCG or AFP, even if the HCG and AFP are not continuing to rise * Patients deemed not to be a candidate for or benefit from potentially curative HDCT or other curative treatment options defined as follows: ** Patients with inadequate renal function for HDCT ** Patients who have had 3 or more lines of prior chemotherapy as this patient population has historically not benefitted from HDCT ** Patients with late relapse (relapse > 2 years after last therapy) as this patient population has historically not benefitted from HDCT ** Patient with inadequate stem cell collection to move forward with HDCT ** Patients with significant medical or psychosocial comorbidities that are felt to be a contraindication to HDCT by the treating investigator * NOTE: There is no maximum number of prior treatments allowed * NOTE: Patients with clinically growing "teratoma" (normal declining tumor markers and radiographic or clinical progression) should be considered for surgery; in patients with rising tumor markers as their only evidence of disease progression where AFP is < 30 or HCG is < 15, alternate causes of increased levels of these markers should be ruled out; (e.g., hypogonadism by testosterone suppression of luteinizing hormone [LH], hepatitis, use of marijuana)

 - Patients with brain metastases are allowed onto the study as long as patients have completed their treatment for brain metastasis, no longer require corticosteroids, and are asymptomatic; subjects with neurological symptoms should undergo a head computed tomography (CT) scan or brain magnetic resonance imaging (MRI) to exclude brain metastasis, at the discretion of the treating physician